slact/nchan/README.md

     nchan_channel_id "$1" "$2" "common_channel";
     #GET /multisub/foo/bar will be subscribed to:
     # channels 'foo', 'bar', and 'common_channel',
-    #and will received messages from all of the above.
+    #and will receive messages from all of the above.
   }
 ```